Yucheng0208/NTUT-CSIE-Master-Course/113-2/Cloud-and-IoT-Security/MidTerm-Exam/GCP_Quiz_and_Lab.md

     - [ ] Persistent disks are physical hardware devices connected directly to VMs.
     - [ ] Once created, a persistent disk cannot be resized.
 > 說明：持久磁碟預設會進行加密。

+## Disclaimer
+> [!CAUTION]
+> The answers provided are for reference purposes only.
+If there are any errors, please kindly let us know.
+> Since the questions are part of the course's intellectual property, they may be used as a reference but must not be reproduced or distributed without permission to avoid violating intellectual property and copyright laws.